makingentropy/makingentropy.github.io/Project_1/readme.md

 I really liked the breakdown Thom did in class of the difference between var and let (how var bleeds out of for loop declarations).
 I would like to see a similarly thorough explanation for `function` vs `=()=>`

 ## pointless gripes into the ether
 I really, with a passion, despise implicit datatypes.
+It's asinine to be beholden to handling data strictly on the coder side but then have it be handled not-so-strictly on the code side.
+C'mon, javascript, at least give us an indexOf() that can be used with a little loose equivalence if we choose to sync with your capricious nature.

-Related Q: Is there shorthand in javascript to typecast (like say between float, string, int) or are there only methods like parseInt()?
+Related Q: Is there shorthand in javascript to quickly typecast (like say between float, string, int) or are there only methods, like parseInt()?